-up to unitors in $\dbl{D}$ and $\dbl{E},$ stating that laxators act trivially at unitors on either side. \end{itemize} If the laxators and unitors are isomorphisms in $\dbl{E}_1$, the double functor is called \define{pseudo}; if they are identities, the double functor is \define{strict}.
-If just the unitors are invertible, then $F$ is said to be \define{normal}; if the unitors are strict identities, then $F$ is \define{unitary}. \end{definition}
+in $\dbl{D}$ and $\dbl{E},$ stating that laxators act trivially at unitors on either side. \end{itemize} If the laxators and unitors are isomorphisms in $\dbl{E}_1$, the double functor is called \define{pseudo}; if they are identities, the double functor is \define{strict}.
+If just the unitors are invertible, then $F$ is said to be \define{normal}. \end{definition}

-In this paper, we shall consider only the \emph{tight, strict} transformations between lax double functors.
-Since these are far from the only kind of morphism in use in our references, we briefly recall the definition here.
+We now turn to discussion of the morphisms and higher morphisms between lax double functors.
+For this it is expedient to introduce notation for a few of the smallest and most important double categories.

+\begin{definition}[Walking cells] We define the following double categories: \begin{itemize} \item Let $\WalkingOb$ denote the terminal double category, also known as the walking object: thus $\WalkingOb$ has a single object, equipped only with its identity morphisms and their identity cell. \item Let $\WalkingTight = \{\TopOb\xto{t}\BotOb\}$ denote the walking tight arrow, i.e., the double category freely generated by two objects and a single tight morphism between them. \item Similarly, let $\WalkingLoose = \{\LeftOb\xproto{\ell}\RightOb\}$ denote the walking loose arrow. \item Finally, let $\WalkingSquare$ be the walking square double category, as shown below: